cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 [Roll back](/workers/configuration/versions-and-deployments/rollbacks/) to a specified [version](/workers/configuration/versions-and-deployments/#versions) by ID, or to the previous version if no ID is provided.
 The `rollback` command will prompt you for confirmation of the rollback.
 On confirmation, you will be prompted to provide an optional rollback message.

-There are limitations on what deployments you can rollback to.
+There are limitations on which versions you can rollback to.
 Refer to [Rollbacks Limits](/workers/configuration/versions-and-deployments/rollbacks/#limits) for more information.

 {{<Aside type="warning">}}
 A rollback will immediately create a new deployment with the specified version of your Worker and become the active deployment across all your deployed routes and domains.
 This change will not affect work in your local development environment.